 AirPods Pro release date and price

-The Airpods Pro release date was 30 October 2019 worldwide, so you’re now able to pick them up from Apple and a number of other retailers.
+The AirPods Pro release date was 30 October 2019 worldwide, and you can pick them up from Apple and a number of other retailers.

 The important thing to note here is that they are not a replacement for the 2019 AirPods model... and that’s reflected in the AirPods Pro price point.